facebook

 • Adverse sensory issues (especially when it comes to bright light/loud noises)

-Even delayed therapy can markedly improve quality of life for those with this condition.
-Late recognition simply requires a different approach to therapy, but it does not mean that those struggling with symptoms cannot be helped.
+A specialist with experience working with people with autism spectrum disorder can determine if symptoms represent late-recognition autism.
+Even delayed therapy can markedly improve the quality of life for those with this condition.
+Late recognition requires a different therapy approach, but it does not mean that those struggling with symptoms cannot be helped.

 DOWNLOAD our free infographic to understand how critical early intervention can be for children with autism.